Build a Bot Tutorial

 Create Fallback

 Through her testing, Akela discovered that if the contact said something unexpected, the bot didn't know how to respond.
 She decides to create fallback to address the situation.
 There are three kinds of fallback: action, NLU, and rich messaging.
 Akela determines that for the current case, NLU fallback is the kind she needs.
+This is because NLU fallback is for situations where the contact says something unexpected.

 1. On the Dialogues > Fallback tab, she clicks NLU in the list on the left side of the page.